FuZhongyuan/GFocalV2/GFocalV2Jittor/README.md

 Please first follow the [tutorial](https://github.com/Jittor/jittor) to install jittor.
 Here, we recommend using jittor==1.3.6.10, which we have tested on.

-Then, install the `GFocalV2Jittor` by running:
+Then, install the `jittordet` by running:
 ```
 pip install -v -e .
 ```